arcavios/scooze/docs/setup.md

         - "27017:27017"
     ```

-This will automatically call `scooze run` for you, so you can skip the ["Starting the REST API"](#starting-the-rest-api) section.
-After this, you can continue to ["Using The CLI"](#using-the-cli) below.
+This will automatically call `scooze run` to start the REST API for you, so you can skip to ["Using The CLI"](#using-the-cli) below.

 ### Option 2: Running Local MongoDB